jnozzi/cocoadev.com/SiteContent/General/MemoryManagementQuestion.markdown

 This code is just to illustrate autorelease, and obviously not meant to be scaled up.

 ----
 I agree: in most cases, autoreleasing objects is fine and is the best and more efficient way to go.
-You will not really slow down your app, unless you really have huge loops, at which point pure Cocoa will not be efficient, and you just go to C. Also, when speed is OK, but memory builds up fast, you can add more [[NSAutoreleasePools]] and still use autoreleased objects.
+You will not really slow down your app, unless you really have huge loops, at which point pure Cocoa will not be efficient, and you just go to C. Also, when speed is OK, but memory builds up fast, you can add more General/NSAutoreleasePools and still use autoreleased objects.
 I found this to be very useful when developing, when you keep adding/removing intermediate objects in your methods; if you alloc them all, you have to release them all, so every time you use another object, you should add a line at the end to release it; and vice-versa when removing an intermediate object.
-Look at [[RulesOfThumb]] for a discussion of the benefits that I see in using autorelease. [[CharlesParnot]]
+Look at General/RulesOfThumb for a discussion of the benefits that I see in using autorelease.
+General/CharlesParnot

 Only alloc/init and copy create a non-released object. (and variants like allocWithZone, mutableCopy, copyWithZone).
 Everything else returns an autoreleased object.
-And any method that returns an object and that you create should follow the same rules (as recommended by Apple). [[CharlesParnot]]
+And any method that returns an object and that you create should follow the same rules (as recommended by Apple).
+General/CharlesParnot

 ----